 All the remedies and medicines of the world would have failed to cure one soul who had been bitten by the venomous serpent – Satan.
 Nonetheless God had provided a remedy that cannot fail.

-Be not among the number to whom the Savior said: Ye will not come unto me that ye might have life – John 5:40.
-He longed to save them –for while we were yet sinners (not waiting for us to make ourselves good), Christ died for us.
+Christ do long to save us –for while we were yet sinners (not waiting for us to make ourselves good), Christ died for us.
 Romans 5:8.